GDGToulouse/site-devfest-2020/content/kids/index.md

   main:
     weight: 90

-draft: true
+draft: false
 ---

-If you are interested to know more, use the French version of this website
+If you are interested to know more, use the [French version](/fr/kids) of this website.